gngrwzrd/UIImageLoader/readme.md

-# UIImageDiskCache
+# UIImageLoader

-UIImageDiskCache is a helper to cache images on disk with additions for UIImage, UIImageView and UIButton.
+UIImageLoader is a helper to load images from the web, but also cache them on disk and optionally in memory.
+It makes it super simple to write handler code for cached versions, set a placeholder when a network request is being made, and handle any errors on request completion.

-It supports server cache control policies to re-download images when expired.
-Server cache control logic is implemented manually instead of using an NSURLCache for performance reasons.
+It supports server cache control to re-download images when expired.
+Cache control logic is implemented manually instead of using an NSURLCache for performance reasons.

 You can also completely ignore server cache control and manually clean-up images yourself.

-It's very small at roughly 700+ lines of code in a single header / implementation file.
+It's very small at roughly 500+ lines of code in a single header / implementation file.

 Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.